Learn all about Walmart.com, the online marketplace extension of the famous retailer, in this Shoppingfeed Channel Partner Profile.

 Global expansion through acquisitions in foreign markets

 Walmart, which entered India’s wholesale business back in 2007, had no online presence in the country until 2018, when it bought India-based Flipkart in the world’s largest e-commerce acquisition.
-The acquisition also added to its kitty online fashion retailer Myntra, which Flipkart had bought back in 2014.
+This purchase included an online fashion store called Myntra.

 That’s a lot of opportunity for third party sellers, although over time they may see profit margins slip as the competition between these two marketplaces continues apace.

 Becoming a seller on Walmart.com

 Who can sell on Walmart.com